Inexplicity

-cultural organizations, cultural events, racial
+culture, cultural organizations, ethnic groups, cultural

-heritage, human civilization, folk art, ethnic groups,
+events, racial heritage, human civilization, folk art,

-ethnic traditions, ethnic customs, ethnic celebrations,
+ethnic groups, ethnic traditions, ethnic customs, ethnic

-ethnic foods, ethnic holidays, religious observances,
+celebrations, ethnic foods, ethnic holidays, religious

-human cultures, nationalities, clubs, organizations,
+observances, human cultures, nationalities, clubs,

-Caucasians, Whites, Latinos, Hispanics, African
+organizations, Caucasians, Whites, Latinos, Hispanics,

-Americans, Blacks, Asians, Chinese, Japanese,
+African Americans, Blacks, Asians, Chinese, Japanese,

 Vietnamese, Native Americans, Indians, Nassau County,